hominoids/SBC_Model_Framework/README.md

 ## Using the Framework

-Any of the models can be called by passing the requested SBC model in the form of sbc("xu4").
+Any of the models can be called by passing the requested SBC model in the form of sbc("model").
 ```
 include <sbc_models.scad>
 sbc("rpi4b");